hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 N/A

-## G0130

-**Functional Description**

-IF two or more Customs offices of transit belong to the same National Administration, THEN only one CD050C is sent to that National Administration.

-**Technical Description**

-N/A

 ## G0131

 **Functional Description**

 IF discrepancies have been found the Data Group will be filled in with new values amending initial declaration.

-**Technical Description**

-N/A

-## G0137

-**Functional Description**

-The transition will be synchronized for all countries using a date that will be agreed by ECCG (national applications are expected to manage this data item as a dynamic data element).
-This technical rule may be replaced by a BRT.

 **Technical Description**